josephplpriest/springboard/capstone_projects/capstone_2/README.md

 The three final algorithms we use for prediction are Logistic Regression (the best "simple" model from the previous notebook), as well as two tree-based classification models, LightGBMClassifier and XGBoostClassifier.

 To optimize hyper-parameters, we implement a custom Optuna fuction which uses bayesian search across a range of chosen parameters.
-For quicker iteration, we use a small, random subset of the training data for training and evaluate models using recall on the training set.
+For quicker iteration, we use a small, random subset of the training data for training and evaluate models using recall on a held-out test set.

 ## Analysis and Summary